f-lucini/cloudfront-prefix-list-bypass/README.md

 **assuming the origin was scanned before CloudFront prefix-list is applied*

-### Reference Origin IP
+### Using Origin IP

-After discovering the origin IP address, CloudFront will require to reference an **origin domain name**:
+After discovering the origin IP address, CloudFront will require an **origin domain name**.
+Here are a few ways to get one:

 1. Use DNS reverse lookup: `dig -x <IP>`
 2. Use the standard [DNS string for EC2](https://www.reddit.com/r/aws/comments/6bple0/comment/dhokpps/) origins